 , the Center for Addictions and Mental Health

 2. How does the NEP protect my community?

 The NWHU is mandated to protect the health of all people in our catchment area.
-The NWHU provides many programs for all individuals (i.e. babies, children, seniors, LGBT, workplaces, etc.) to protect them from illness and promote a healthy life.
+The NWHU provides many programs for all individuals (i.e. babies, children, seniors, LGBTQ2, workplaces, etc.) to protect them from illness and promote a healthy life.

 The NEP is in place to prevent infections like HIV and Hepatitis C within our community.
 If people who inject drugs get these infections, it can spread very quickly throughout our entire community.
 Saskatchewan

 are examples of how HIV rates can rise when needle exchange programs are not accessible.